Vermont Recreational Trails Program

 What is the Recreational Trails Program?

-The Recreation Trails Program (RTP) is a federal assistance program of the Department of Transportation’s Federal Highway Administration that provides funds to develop and maintain recreational trails and trail-related facilities.
-Both motorized and non-motorized trail projects may qualify for assistance.
-RTP is administered at the state level through the Vermont Agency of Natural Resources, Department of Forests, Parks and Recreation, (FPR) in cooperation with the Vermont Agency of Transportation.
+The Recreational Trails Program (RTP) is a federally funded program of the US Department of Transportation’s Federal Highway Administration (FHWA), providing grants administered at the State level to help develop and maintain recreational trails, trail-related facilities and trailheads.
+Both motorized and non-motorized trail projects may qualify for RTP funds.

 What is the required match?

-Project sponsors must provide a match of at least 20% of the total project costs.
+Project sponsors must provide a match of 20%.

 Match may consist of: